synergetic-blockchain-solutions/backend/docs/endpoints.md

 ## `POST /group`

 Create a group.
-The created group will always have the creator as an admin and member of the group
+The created group will always have the creator as an admin and member of the group.
+"members" and "admins" are passed in the request as IDs of users to be made members or admins "admins" is a sublist of "members".

 ### Example Request